cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 My research areas are international economics and empirical macroeconomics.
 My current research focuses on trade policy and the welfare effect of tariffs.

 I obtained my PhD from University College London (UCL).
-Before joining the University of Houston, I worked at the Central Bank of Chile.
+Before joining the University of Houston, I worked as an analyst at the Central Bank of Chile.

 Download my [CV](uploads/CV_Cristian_Espinosa.pdf)
 Email: [cespinosad@uh.edu](mailto:cespinosad@uh.edu)